fetchai/docs-archived/docs/etch-language/sc-annotations.md

 function main()

     var owner = Address("2ifr5dSFRAnXexBMC3HYEVp3JHSuz7KBPXWDRBV4xdFrqGy6R9");
     initialise(owner);

 endfunction
 ```

-Only one `@init` function per contract is allowed.
-Attempting to define more than one will raise a compile-time error.
+Only one `@init` function per contract is allowed; attempting to define more than one will raise a compile-time error.
+It must take no arguments or only an `Address`, and its return type must be either `void` or `Int64`.

 !!!
 Remember